swittuth/swittuth/README.md

 # Welcome 👋
 ## About me
-Aspiring full-stack developer interested in front-end development.
+Software Engineer based in New York.
 Loves creating eye-capturing and intuitive user experiences.
 A passionate learner who stays up to date by observing innovations to build better software.

 ## Technologies I work with